csjairo/csjairo/README.md

 ## Hi there 👋
-Meu nome é Jairo Holanda, sou aluno de Ciência da Computação na Universidade Federal do Ceará (UFC) em Quixadá.
-Além de ser um estudante radical, estudando sobre os componentes que compõem o grande mar de computadores ao redor do mundo, tenho interesse em Filosofia da Ciência da Computação e Filosofia da Tecnologia.
+My name is Jairo Holanda, and I am a Computer Science student at the Federal University of Ceará (UFC) in Quixadá.
+In addition to being a dedicated student, exploring the components that make up the vast sea of computers around the world, I have a keen interest in the Philosophy of Computer Science and the Philosophy of Technology.

-## Sobre desenvolvimento 💻
+## About Development 💻
-Atualmente estudo desenvolvimento back-end usando Java e Spring Framework 🌱.
-Também estudo sobre desenvolvimento front-end com Angular e React (JavaScript).
-Também tenho intesse em Cloud Computing como Azure ou AWS Cloud ☁️.
+I am currently studying back-end development using Java and the Spring Framework 🌱.
+I am also learning front-end development with Angular and React (JavaScript).
+Additionally, I have an interest in Cloud Computing, such as Azure or AWS Cloud ☁️.

-## Redes sociais 👥
+## Social Media 👥
-Conecte-se comigo em meu LinkedIn!
-Link no perfil.
-Quer me mandar um e-mail?
+Connect with me on LinkedIn!
+Link in my profile.
+Want to send me an email?
 Use: jairohdasilva@alu.ufc.br.